 Credentialed respiratory therapists must apply for licensure to practice in Vermont and New Hampshire.
 The offices of professional regulation require information regarding past history of substance abuse, prior felony convictions, and failure to pay child support or taxes to determine eligibility.
 Other states requiring licensure for practice may ask similar questions.
 For more information, please refer to the Vermont Secretary of State or the New Hampshire Office of Professional Licensure and Certification.

-Respiratory Therapy
+This program is designed to meet the educational requirements for respiratory therapists in Vermont.
+A student intending to seek licensure outside of Vermont after finishing the program should review this listing to find information on the state or US territory in which they intend to be licensed in order to identify whether Vermont Tech's program meets the educational requirements for licensure.
+If the program does not meet the educational requirements for licensure in the state or territory in question, it may meet a portion of the educational requirements.
+If that is the case, we recommend contacting the licensing agency directly before beginning the program.
+Certain states or territories may require a specific course, test, or competency license as part of their licensing process.
+Those requirements are independent of Vermont Tech's Respiratory Therapy program requirements.